Cross-platform C SDK logo

 http_destroy ()

-Destroy an HTTP object.
+Destroys an HTTP session.

 void